Our Story

 2015

-The new deep-water General Cargo and Liquid Bulk Terminal have become operational.
-It adds 20 million tons of dry cargo and six million of liquid bulk cargo annual handling capacity.
+The new deep-water General Cargo and Liquid Bulk Terminal had become operational.
+It added 20 million tons of dry cargo and six million of liquid bulk cargo annual handling capacity.

 2014